eugeneyan/ml-design-docs/README.md

 A template for design docs for machine learning systems based on this [post](https://eugeneyan.com/writing/ml-design-docs/).

 Note: This template is a guideline / checklist and is **not meant to exhaustive**.
 The intent of the design doc is to help you think better (about the problem and design) and get feedback.
 Adopt whichever sections—and add new sections—to meet this goal.
+View other templates, examples [here](#other-templates-examples-etc).

 ---
 ## 1. Overview